Theory for Lattice Relaxation in Marginal Twist Moir\'es: Numerical solution

 where

-ia the acoustic displacement field with $\bm g$ moir\'e reciprocal lattice vectors.
-Here we imposed moir\'e periodic boundary conditions and we set $\bm u_{\bm g = \bm 0} = \bm 0$ since it corresponds to an overall translation that only shifts the moir\'e lattice in the long-wavelength limit.
+gives the acoustic displacement field with $\bm g$ moir\'e reciprocal lattice vectors.
+We imposed moir\'e periodic boundary conditions and we set $\bm u_{\bm g = \bm 0} = \bm 0$ since it corresponds to an overall translation of the moir\'e lattice in the long-wavelength limit.
 We further have

-where $\bm b$ is a reciprocal lattice vector of the monolayer with $\bm g = M^T \bm b = \frac{a}{L} \bm b \times \hat z$.
+where $\bm b$ is a reciprocal lattice vector of the monolayer with $\bm g = M^\top \bm b = (a / L) \bm b \times \hat z$.
 The total energy density $f = f_\text{elas} + f_\text{adh}$ then becomes

 where $A = | \bm L_1 \times \bm L_2 |$ is the moir\'e cell area and

 are (scaled) longitudinal and transverse components of the displacement field.
 Here we anticipate writing $\bm g$ and $\bm u$ in units of $1/L$ and $a$, respectively.